 Here are some things to consider as you implement choice reading.
 If you want your kids to really read, it’s important to think about how these elements work together, and eliminating any of them is a sure-fire way to lessen the likelihood that kids are reading and audiobooks are fine as well.
 As long as they read, it’s okay.
+But one of the essential questions is Do we have control over what students read?

 Let It Go